Meridian campaign: March to Meridian

 To counter the threat, Confederate President Jefferson Davis ordered troops to the area from other localities.
 The Confederate commander in the area, Lt.
-Gen. Leonidas Polk, consolidated a number of commands in and around Morton, Mississippi, but lost his nerve and retreated rapidly eastward.
+Gen. Leonidas Polk, consolidated a number of commands in and around Morton, Mississippi.
+Polk only had about 9,000 troops, and greatly outnumbered, he "decided not to give battle to Sherman's infantry.
+He ordered his cavalry, under Maj.
+Gen. Stephen D. Lee northward to cooperate with Forrest against Sooy Smith's advancing cavalry; he had hopes of destroying that arm of the Federal force.
+To [his infantry division commanders], however, he gave 'discretionary orders' to fall back whenever expedient."
 On the journey towards Meridian, Sherman ordered several feints into other regions of the state to keep Polk guessing about Sherman's true point of attack.
 Sherman also asked Maj.
 Gen. Nathaniel Banks, Union commander of the Department of the Gulf at New Orleans, Louisiana, to have boats maneuvering as if they were preparing to attack Mobile.
 Doing this forced the Confederates to keep troops from leaving Mobile to aid Meridian in case of an attack on the gulf.
 To further confuse Polk, Sherman sent gunboats and infantry up the Yazoo River to divert his attention.
-Cavalry units commanded by Maj.
-Gen. Stephen D. Lee periodically skirmished with Sherman's force.
+Cavalry units commanded by Lee periodically skirmished with Sherman's force.
 As Sherman approached Meridian, he met stiffer resistance from the combined forces but steadily moved on.
-Polk finally realized that he could not stop Sherman and was convinced he was headed not for Meridian but for Mobile, so he decided to evacuate Meridian on February 14, fall back to Demopolis, Alabama, and prepare to launch a rear attack, leaving Meridian and its surrounding territory to the mercy of the enemy.
-While evacuating, Polk and his army began removing some railroad rolling stock to McDowell's Bluff.
+Polk evacuated Meridian on February 14, falling back to Demopolis, Alabama.
+"This was a well-timed and well-directed withdrawal.
+All stores at Meridian and all at Enterprise 'except corn in the shuck' were saved.
+All shop tools and rolling stock 'except eight or ten cars' were likewise moved to safety...
+Sherman moved into Meridian the day Polk moved out."

 Smith's troubles

-Smith never reached Meridian; he and his troops met Confederate resistance led by Maj.
-Gen. Nathan Bedford Forrest at West Point, Mississippi.
+Polk urged Forrest and Lee to defeat Sooy Smith, stating that if this could be achieved, Sherman's whole army "must come to a bad end."
+He later recorded that "if Sherman was deprived of [Sooy Smith's] presence and services to procure forage and subsistence for his army it must starve and destruction by starvation was as effectual as destruction by battle."
+Smith never reached Meridian; he and his troops met Confederate resistance led by Forrest at West Point, Mississippi.
 Forrest and his army forced Smith to begin to retreat to Tennessee.
 When Forrest saw Smith's army retreating, he ordered his troops to chase the army down.
 Forrest caught Smith and his troops in Okolona, Mississippi, and forced them to retreat more rapidly after a defeat in the Battle of Okolona on February 22, 1864, which ultimately resulted in General Sherman's entire left flank being eliminated during the campaign.